sunknudsen/privacy-guides/how-to-configure-self-hosted-vpn-kill-switch-using-pf-firewall-on-macos/README.md

 <!--
-Title: How to configure self-hosted VPN kill switch using PF firewall on macOS
+Title: How to configure self-hosted VPN kill switch using PF firewall on macOS (DEPRECATED: guide is no longer maintained)
 Description: Learn how to configure self-hosted VPN kill switch using PF firewall on macOS.
 Author: Sun Knudsen <https://github.com/sunknudsen>
 Contributors: Sun Knudsen <https://github.com/sunknudsen>